tailwindlabs/tailwindcss/docs/source/docs/svg.blade.md

 ### Responsive, Hover, and Focus Variants

-By default, no responsive, hover, focus, or parent-hover variants are generated for fill and stroke utilities.
+By default, no responsive, hover, focus, or group-hover variants are generated for fill and stroke utilities.

 You can control which variants are generated for both fill and stroke utilities by modifying the `svgFill` and `svgStroke` properties in the `modules` section of your Tailwind config file.